 gain weight create more delicious food for ourselves, friends and family.
 Working nights and weekends at an internship, in addition to my day job, was not an option.

 I found the ideal solution in the form of Rouxbe Online Cooking School.
 (Referral Link) It is 100% based online!
 Being based online has quite a few advantages.
 For starters, it means that I can actually attend without quitting my job and moving!

 Indeed it is.
 It will continue to be, don’t worry.
 But wine goes with food oh so very well.

-In fact, I have already been able to draw extensively upon my knowledge of wine to better understand the composition of dishes, like the relationship between acid and fat in creating a balanced salad.
+In fact, I have already been able to draw extensively upon my knowledge of wine to better understand the composition of dishes.
+For example, the relationship between acid and fat in creating a balanced salad.

 My Interim Review of Rouxbe Online Cooking School’s Professional Cook Certification

 Now that I have completed the course, I wrote an extremely comprehensive review of Rouxbe’s Professional Cook Certification and their other programs.
-It’s best read after this one, I’ll put a link to it at the bottom, too.
+I recommend reading it after this one.
+I’ll put a link to it at the bottom, too.